 The average person does not give a lot of thought to domain names.
 If you’re like me (well, before I started working in the domain name industry), you might have noticed when a website has a clever domain name.
 You might know that .com is the most common domain extension and that .ca = a Canadian website.

-You also know that if you’re starting your own business in 2018, you know that you’ll need to create a website and in turn find an online home – and find a domain name – for that website.
+You also know that if you’re starting your own business in 2018, you know that you’ll need to create a website and in turn find an online home – and get a domain name – for that website.

 The good news is, as I mentioned, is that it’s 2018.
 You don’t need to be an technical expert with experience in HTML or CSS to build a slick website anymore, and now there are handy tools and templates to choose from thanks to platforms like Website Builder.
 And with this basic understanding of domain names, you’ll be equipped with the knowledge you need to make the right decision for your small business.